-For the network grant, the applicant shall state whether there are any requirements for permits and approvals for the research planned.
+The applicant shall state whether there are any requirements for permits and approvals for the research planned.
 If there are such requirements, the applicant shall also describe how the permits and approvals will be obtained.
 If parts of the research will be conducted abroad, the applicant must be able to describe how this may affect any requirements for permits or approvals.
 Necessary permits and approvals must be in place when the research begins.
 The assessment of legal and formal requirements is a part of the feasibility criterion.